 The country also has plans to become carbon neutral by 2021 – happy news for expats with fears of irresponsible tourism practices.

-Expats in Costa Rica will find plenty of British and American retirees and tourists alike.
-It is estimated that more than 20,000 US retirees call the tiny country home, drawn to this stable democracy’s affordable healthcare, low cost of living and spectacular views.
+Expats in Costa Rica are sure to come across plenty of British and American retirees and tourists.
+It is estimated that more than 30,000 US retirees call the tiny country home, drawn to this stable democracy’s affordable healthcare, low cost of living, excellent climate and spectacular views.

 Those looking to work in Costa Rica will find it difficult to secure a work permit unless they have exceptional skills.
 Although pensioners are allowed to own and profit from businesses in the country, Costa Rica is not considered ideal for investment.

 Costa Rica’s healthcare is top quality, particularly in San José’s private hospitals, and as a result, it is a popular medical tourism destination.
 Residents are required to subscribe to Costa Rican social security via monthly contributions, giving them access to free public healthcare.
 Many expats also take out a private insurance policy as well as use a mix of both public and private healthcare.